FMMT666/launchpad.py/README.md

   - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
   - "Pro": implement native text scrolling
   - "All": replace MIDI cmd numbers with sth human readable (144->Note On; 176->Control Change, etc...)
-  - "All": fix Windoze 10 SysEx messages (if possible);
   - "All": custom bitmaps and graphics
   - "All": event system
   - "All": better custom font support